The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Conclusion

 \subsection{Acknowledgements}

-I am thankful to Alberto Gonz\'alez-Sanz, Shayan Hundrieser, Jonathan Niles-Weed, Aram-Alexandre Pooladian, Tudor Manole and Thomas Staudt for helpful discussions.
+I am thankful to Ariane Fazeny, Alberto Gonz\'alez-Sanz, Shayan Hundrieser, Jonathan Niles-Weed, Aram-Alexandre Pooladian, Tudor Manole and Thomas Staudt for helpful discussions and encouragements.
 The support of the Deutsche Forschungsgemeinschaft through SFB1456 is further acknowledged.